Vincent Mercer

-Vincent Mercer, OP (born 1947 in Co.
-Kerry) is a Dominican priest and former headmaster at Newbridge College.
+Vincent Mercer, OP (born 1947 in County Kerry) is a Dominican priest and former headmaster at Newbridge College.
 He is a convicted sex offender, guilty of dozens of counts of sexual abuse of children.
 He was also imprisoned from 2013 to 2016 for sexually assaulting a child between 1986 and 1994.

 2003 case

 In March 2003, Mercer pleaded guilty at Naas District Court to four counts of indecent assault on a 13-year-old boy.
 He was given a sentence of six months imprisonment.

 2005 case

 He was convicted in March 2005 of 13 sample charges of indecently assaulting eight boys aged 10–13, between 1970 and 1977.
 He received a three-year suspended sentence at Naas Circuit Criminal Court.